 - Click Create Alert

-These are the different setting options you’ll see when you create your Google Alert:
+These are the different setting options you’ll see when you create your Google Alerts for keywords:

 - Alert frequency: This option allows you to choose how often you receive alerts about your keyword.
 You can choose to receive alerts as they happen, once a day, or once a week.